—Ways to borrow money for your backyard addition

 What sources are available to finance a pool purchase?

-Select a builder with a network of loan programs and a proven track record of helping match pool buyers with reputable lenders.
+Select a builder with a network of pool loan programs and a proven track record of helping match buyers with reputable lenders.

 Before a bank approves you, you will need to complete its standard loan application.
 Credit experts will look into your income sources, credit history, and total assets.

 Each local, regional, or national bank has its own financing program with unique rates and conditions.
-Familiarize yourself with them before applying for and accepting a loan.
+Some are designed for home improvement.

 2. Use a credit union to borrow funds for a pool.

 Unlike banks, credit unions are not-for-profit organizations that are owned by their members.

 As a result, they typically put a high emphasis on serving members—their shareholders.
 They do so with lower fees and interest rates than are common with banks.

 If you already belong to a credit union, it may be a great avenue for seeking a pool loan.